-IMPORTANT: Before using the Webex tool in Blackboard, you must login to ConnectCUNY.webex.com to set up your Webex account.
+IMPORTANT: Before using the WebEx tool in Blackboard, you must login to ConnectCUNY.webex.com to set up your WebEx account.
 Please see detailed instructions for how to complete this part of the process.
-Once you have set up your Webex account in ConnectCUNY, you can follow this guide to using Webex within Blackboard.
+Once you have set up your WebEx account in ConnectCUNY, you can follow this guide to using WebEx within Blackboard.

-Using Webex in Blackboard
+Using WebEx in Blackboard

-The Webex Educator Connection tool allows you set up online meetings in an existing course so that your students can join the meeting from within Blackboard.
-Below are instructions for setting up your Webex account within your Blackboard course site and creating virtual meetings.
+The WebEx Educator Connection tool allows you set up online meetings in an existing course so that your students can join the meeting from within Blackboard.
+Below are instructions for setting up your WebEx account within your Blackboard course site and creating virtual meetings.

 Creating WebEx menu link for easy navigation